28 May Problem with a Parrot on Your Shoulder?

 As we delve into in our Training Tidbit on Parrots on Shoulders in our membership lab, stepping a parrot off the shoulder can be a problem scenario if we don’t manage our conditions carefully.
 This is because through regular and consistent experience, the parrot learns that when a hand comes up to step them off the shoulder, nothing positive comes from that interaction.
 Typically, the step up on the hand, off the shoulder, the human puts them down and then social hour ends.
 The parrot can quickly learn the best way to avoid this outcome is to bite: bite the hand, ears, face, neck, anything that gets the human to stop.
 If this interaction escalates, it can become a very stressful interaction for both bird and human, complete with hair tangling, shirt diving, and blood drawn.
 The human might resort to scraping the parrot off the shoulder or having the parrot run down their back in a very intense game of cat and mouse.

 These types of interactions are so common that they have spawned many myths about parrot behavior, one being that parrots feel dominant when they are on our shoulders or are in a cage with their eyes are above ours.
-The height dominance myth is a fallacy that has created many problems in the parrot world, from cages being way too small, lacking roominess, or not tall enough (even having some creative owners chopping the wheels and legs off of their cages to keep the parrots’ eyes below theirs), parrots not having access to outdoor aviaries or playgyms, to even more forceful blue throated macaw on the shouldertechniques for the owners to establish their dominance.
+The height dominance myth is a fallacy that has created many problems in the parrot world, from cages being way too small, lacking roominess, or not tall enough (even having some creative owners chopping the wheels and legs off of their cages to keep the parrots’ eyes below theirs), parrots not having access to outdoor aviaries or playgyms, to even more forceful techniques for the owners to establish their dominance.
 Height dominance is a narrative that we tell ourselves without knowing or considering all of the information at hand.
 We may have some information, like when a parrot is up high, he avoids my hand or he bites because he is being bossier or exerting his dominance, but we don’t have the whole picture.
 If we look at how the parrot views the shoulder experience in its entirety, we can develop a completely different picture.

 For instance, looking at the way your dog views going to the veterinarian’s office, he likely develops some fear based behaviors based on some of the affectations that come with vets: white coats, medicinal smells, cold, sterile floors, maybe even car rides if that’s one of the few times your dog goes in the car.
 That doesn’t mean he is inherently afraid of the vet’s office.
 It means he has learned from past experiences that going to the doctor isn’t usually a pleasant experience.